-1. To Puree the Butternut Squash: Preheat the oven to 350 F. Slice the squash into quarters and place in a roasting pan.
+To Puree the Butternut Squash, preheat the oven to 350°F. Slice the squash into quarters and place in a roasting pan.
 Cover the bottom of the pan with water and cover the pan with foil.
-Place the pan in the oven for 1.5 – 2 hours or until the squash in soft enough to place a fork completely through.
-Remove the squash fromthe oven and let cool.
+Place the pan in the oven for 1.5 – 2 hours or until the squash is soft enough to place a fork completely through.
+Remove the squash from the oven and let cool.
 Scoop out the squash from the skin and puree the squash until smooth.

-2. To make the cake: Preheat the oven to 350 F and position rack in the center.
-Greasea 10-cup Bundt pan using nonstick cooking spray or butter, then dust it with flour to coat it completely, tapping out the excess flour.
+To make the cake, preheat the oven to 350°F and position rack in the center.
+Grease a 10-cup Bundt pan using nonstick cooking spray or butter, then dust it with flour to coat it completely, tapping out the excess flour.

-3. Sift the flour, baking powder, baking soda, salt and spices into a medium bowl and set aside.
-In an electric mixer fitted with the whisk attachment, whisk the egg whites until they form a peak and set aside.
-In an electric mixer fitted with the paddle attachment, beat the egg yolks, sugar, and olive oil together on medium speed until light and fluffy, about 3 minutes, beat in the vanilla extract, and then mix in the butternut squash puree.
-Scrape down the sides of the bowl with a spatulaafter each addition.
 Beat in the dry ingredients all at once on low speed until they are thoroughly combined, then switch the mixer to medium speed and mix for 30 seconds.
 Beat in the pecans on low speed until they are completely incorporated, scrape down the sides of the bowl.
 Remove the bowl from the mixer and take out the paddle attachment.
-With a spatula fold the egg whites into the mixture.
+With a spatula fold the egg whites into mixture.

-5. While the cake is baking, prepare the glaze: In a medium bowl, whisk together the cold water, vanilla extract and granulated sugar, then mix in the confectioners’ sugar until the glaze is completely smooth.
+While the cake is baking, prepare the glaze.
+In a medium bowl, whisk together cold water, vanilla extract and granulated sugar, then mix in the confectioners’ sugar until the glaze is completely smooth.